-The question now arises of how to calculate ω for a given physical situation.
-The general strategy that we follow in the MS-scheme is that we make use of the freedom to choose any point on the critical line (2.2) around which to start our expansion [31,30].
-To expand towards some physically interesting point (D, d) we furthermore dispose of the freedom to follow any path starting on the curve ε =0.
-Since our expansion (4.24) is exact in D but only of second order in ε , we can equally well expand it to second order in D around any point on the critical curve.
-Now we can change our extrapolation path through an invertible transformation (x, y) =(x(D,d),y(D,d)).
-One expresses D and ε as functions of x and y and reexpands ω to second order in x and y around the point $(x_0, y_0) = (x_0(D_0, d_c(D_0)), y_0(D_0, d_c(D_0)))$, where we recall that $d_c(D)$ is defined such that $\varepsilon(D, d_c(D)) = 0$.
+The question now arises of how to calculate $\omega$ for a given physical situation.
+The general strategy that we follow in the MS-scheme is that we make use of the freedom to choose any point on the critical line (2.2) around which to start our expansion [30,31].
+To expand towards some physically interesting point (D, d) we furthermore dispose of the freedom to follow any path starting on the curve $\varepsilon = 0$ .
+Since our expansion (4.24) is exact in D but only of second order in $\varepsilon$ , we can equally well expand it to second order in D around any point on the critical curve.
+Now we can change our extrapolation path through an invertible transformation (x, y) = (x(D, d), y(D, d)).
+One expresses D and $\varepsilon$ as functions of x and y and reexpands $\omega$ to second order in x and y around the point $(x_0, y_0) = (x_0(D_0, d_c(D_0)), y_0(D_0, d_c(D_0)))$ , where we recall that $d_c(D)$ is defined such that $\varepsilon(D, d_c(D)) = 0$ .
 The aim is to find an optimal choice of variables (x, y).
-The guidelines for such a choice have been discussed in [27], where this procedure has been successfully applied to extrapolate results for the anomalous dimension of self-avoiding membranes.
-As a general rule, we "trust" most a result that is the least sensitive to the starting point of the extrapolation.
+The guidelines for such a choice have been discussed in [27], where this procedure has been successfully applied to extrapolate results for the anomalous dimension of selfavoiding membranes.
+As a general rule, we 'trust' most a result that is the least sensitive to the starting point of the extrapolation.
 Therefore, we would like to find a plateau for some suitable chosen variables (x, y).
 This procedure works well for polymers, or more generally for membranes with inner dimension close to 1.
-However it turns out that for membranes it works much less well than in the self-avoiding case: we could not find a plateau, but at best an extremum.
+However it turns out that for membranes it works much less well than in the selfavoiding case: we could not find a plateau, but at best an extremum.

-Some extrapolations are shown in the following figures (4.3, 4.4).
-We start with polymers interacting with a δ -wall corresponding to the point (D,d)=(1,1).
-(Note that for d<2 the interaction becomes relevant for polymers.)
-This can be seen on fig. 4.3.
-The values obtained from the plateaus appearing at the two-loop level $(\omega \approx 0.55)$ are quite close to the exact value $\omega=1/2$, known from the fact that the result in D=1 at one-loop is exact.
-From the latter it follows that it is best to use (D,ε) as extrapolation parameters and to stay in D=1.
+Some extrapolations are shown in the figures 7, 8.
+We start with polymers interacting with a $\delta$ -wall corresponding to the point (D, d) = (1, 1).
+(Note that for d < 2 the interaction becomes relevant for polymers.)
+This can be seen in figure 7.
+The values obtained from the plateaus appearing at the two-loop level ( $\omega \approx 0.55$ ) are quite close to the exact value $\omega = 1/2$ , known from the fact that the result in D = 1 at one-loop is exact.
+From the latter it follows that it is best to use $(D, \varepsilon)$ as extrapolation parameters and to stay in D = 1.

-Let us now turn to the results obtained for ω extrapolated to points D=2 (fig. 4.13): The extrapolated value depends strongly on the starting-point on the critical line.
-We can identify a least sensitive value, which lies below D=1, reflecting the D-dependence of the two-loop diagram.
+Let us now turn to the results obtained for $\omega$ extrapolated to points D = 2 (figure 8): the extrapolated value depends strongly on the starting-point on the critical line.
+We can identify a least sensitive value, which lies below D = 1, reflecting the D-dependence of the two-loop diagram.
 We obtain identical results for different extrapolation paths.
-Note, that if we fix d=1 and perform an ε -expansion in D as is commonly done [32], then, this corresponds to starting from $D_c(d=1)=2/3<1$.
+Note that if we fix d = 1 and perform an $\varepsilon$ -expansion in D as is commonly done [32], then this corresponds to starting from $D_c(d = 1) = 2/3 < 1$ .
 The d-dependence of the extrapolated values is recovered in the massive scheme, which we discuss in the next section.